 Varicose veins are caused by weak or damaged valves in the veins.
 The heart pumps oxygen-rich blood to the body through the arteries.
 Veins then carry the blood from the body back to the heart.
 As your leg muscles squeeze, they push blood back to the heart from your lower body against the flow of gravity.

-Veins have valves that act as one-way flaps to prevent blood from flowing backwards as it moves up your legs.
+Veins have valves that act as one-way flaps to prevent blood from flowing backward as it moves up your legs.
 If the valves become weak, blood can leak back into the veins and collect there, causing veins to enlarge and become varicose.

 Spider veins can develop from weak or damaged valves as well.
 They can also be caused by hormone changes, exposure to sun and injuries.

-If you are considering sclerotherapy, you will meet with a dermatologic surgeon for a consultation to discuss your cosmetic goals and to determine if sclerothereapy is the best approach to meet your needs.
+If you are considering sclerotherapy, you will meet with a dermatologic surgeon for a consultation to discuss your cosmetic goals and to determine if sclerotherapy is the best approach to meet your needs.
 Your surgeon will examine the veins you would like treated, and will also examine you for evidence of more serious venous problems.
 Photographs may be taken for before and after results.

 You will also discuss your medical history, including previous surgeries, present and past health problems, medications, and nutritional and herbal supplements you are taking or have taken at some time.